payskyCompany/UPG-PayButton-SDK-android/README.md

 ## PaySky Button SDK

-The purpose of this SDK to help programmers to use PaySky payment SDK .
+The purpose of this SDK to help programmers to use UPG payment SDK .

 ## Getting Started